FOLFIRINOX

 Feeling or being sick (nausea or vomiting)

-This is a common side effect of FOLFIRINOXbut you can take medicines to stop you feeling or being sick.
-You will normally be given anti-sickness medicines to manage sickness.
-If these medicines don’t help, speak to your chemotherapy team about changing to a different medicine.
+This is a common side effect of FOLFIRINOX but you will be given anti-sickness medicines to stop you feeling or being sick.
+If these medicines don’t help, If these don’t help, call the emergency number.
+You may be able to change to a different medicine.
+We have tips for coping with feeling and being sick.

 Tingling and numbness in your fingertips and toes

 FOLFIRINOX can affect the nerves in your hands and feet, which can cause tingling and numbness.
 This is called peripheral neuropathy.
-It normally gets better after your treatment finishes, but for some people it may never go away.
+It normally gets better after your treatment finishes.
 This can be worse in the cold, so wrap up well if you are going outside.

-Talk to your chemotherapy team if you have any tingling or numbness in your fingers or toes.
-Read more about peripheral neuropathy and how it is managed.
+It’s important to tell your chemotherapy team if you have any tingling or numbness in your fingers or toes.
+They can manage it to make sure it does not become a long term problem.
+Read more about peripheral neuropathy and how it is managed .

 Problems swallowing and breathing (laryngeal spasm)

-You may also get this side effect in the first few hours after having oxaliplatin, but this is normally only if you are out in the cold or having a cold drink.
-It should stop a few days after your treatment finishes.
-Try to avoid cold drinks and wrap up warmly if you go out in the cold.
+You may also get this side effect in the first few hours after having oxaliplatin.
+This is normally only if you are out in the cold or have a cold drink.
+It can be scary but is easily treated by having a warm drink.
+If you are worried, call the 24 hour emergency number you will have been given.
+This side effect should stop a few days after your treatment finishes.
+Try to avoid cold drinks and wrap up warm if you go out in the cold.

 Bruising and bleeding

 FOLFIRINOX can lower the number of platelets in your blood.
-This is called thrombocytopenia.
+This is called thrombocytopenia .
 You may bruise more easily than normal, and you may be more likely to have nosebleeds or bleeding gums.
-If you have a nosebleed that does not stop after five minutes, call the emergency number.
+If you have a nosebleed that does not stop after five minutes, call the 24 hour emergency number.

 Hair loss

-FOLFIRINOX may cause your hair to thin, or you may lose some hair – but it should grow back once your treatment stops.
-Read more about chemotherapy and hair loss.
+FOLFIRINOX may cause your hair to thin, or you may lose some hair.
+But it should grow back once your treatment stops.
+Read more about hair loss and things that can help.

 Taste changes